Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-Beau Vallon Beach is one of the most popular beaches, located in the northwest of Mahé Island in the Seychelles.It is about a 10 to 15-minute drive from the capital, Victoria, and is loved by both tourists and locals for its easy access and wide range of activities.
+Beau Vallon Beach is one of the most popular beaches located in the northwest of Mahé Island in the Seychelles.It is about a 10-15 minute drive from the capital Victoria and is favored by many tourists and locals for its easy access and abundant activities.

-Beau Vallon Beach is a crescent-shaped beach featuring about 1.75 km of white sand and crystal-clear waters.Large granite boulders mark both ends of the beach, while the central area forms a calm bay.The sea has wide shallow areas and gentle waves, making it an ideal environment especially for families and beginner swimmers.
+Beau Vallon Beach is a semicircular beach characterized by its approximately 1.75 km stretch of white sand and crystal-clear sea.The beach has large granite rocks at both ends, and the central part forms a calm bay.The sea features extensive shallow areas with gentle waves, providing an ideal environment especially for families and beginner swimmers.

 Activities and Facilities